Things to Do in Gibraltar: The Quick Version

-Standing on the beach in Sabinillas on a clear day, you can see it: a distinctive limestone monolith rising 426 metres straight from the sea, guarding the entrance to the Mediterranean.
-That's the Rock of Gibraltar, and it's just 30 minutes away by car.
+Standing on the beach in Sabinillas on a clear day, you can see it.
+A limestone monolith rising 426 metres straight out of the sea, guarding the mouth of the Mediterranean.
+That's the Rock of Gibraltar, and it's 30 minutes away by car.

 Getting There: Drive or Organised Tour